On torsion in finitely presented groups: Introduction

 \section{Introduction}

-A finite presentation $\langle X|R \rangle$ of a group is a finite collection of generators $X$, together with a finite set $R$ of defining relations.
-A recursive presentation $\langle X|R \rangle$ of a group is a finite collection of generators $X$, together with a recursive enumeration of a (possibly infinite) set $R$ of defining relations.
+By a finite presentation $\langle X|R \rangle$ of a group we mean, as usual, a finite collection of generators $X$, together with a finite set $R$ of defining relations.
+A recursive (resp.~countably generated recursive) presentation $\langle X|R \rangle$ of a group is then a finite (resp.~countable) collection of generators $X$, together with a recursive enumeration of a possibly infinite set $R$ of defining relations.
+We use $\overline{P}$ to denote the group presented by a presentation $P$.

 The Higman embedding theorem \cite{Hig emb} shows that every recursively presented group embeds into a finitely presented group.
-Moreover, this embedding can be made \emph{uniform}; there is an algorithm that takes any recursive presentation $P$ and outputs a finite presentation $Q$ and an explicit embedding $\phi: P \hookrightarrow Q$.
+Moreover, this embedding can be made \emph{uniform}; there is an algorithm that takes any recursive presentation $P$ and outputs a finite presentation $Q$ and an explicit embedding $\phi: \overline{P} \hookrightarrow \overline{Q}$.
 This embedding theorem was used by Higman to show the existence of a \emph{universal} finitely presented group; one into which all finitely presented groups embed.
-By analysing Higman's embedding theorem, we make the following remarkable extension of this fact. \\
+By analysing Higman's embedding theorem, we prove: \\

 \begin{thmn}[\ref{uni tor free}] There is a universal finitely presented torsion-free group $G$.
 That is, $G$ is torsion-free, and for any finitely presented group $H$ we have that $H \hookrightarrow G$ if (and only if) $H$ is torsion-free. \end{thmn} \mbox{}